Sunday, July 30, 2017

 A Poem of Jesus Christ

-When the Son of man shall come in his glory,
+When the Son of man comes in his glory,

-And before him shall be gathered all nations:
+Before him will be gathered all the nations,

-And he shall separate them one from another,
+And he will separate them one from another

-As a shepherd divideth his sheep from the goats:
+As a shepherd separates the sheep from the goats,

-And he shall set the sheep on his right hand,
+And he will place the sheep at his right hand,

-Then shall the King say unto them on his right hand,
+Then the King will say to those at his right hand,

 Inherit the kingdom prepared for you